nmshd/documentation/_docs_operate/configuration.md

 - **dbName** `default: "default"`

-  The `dbName` string is used as the name of the MongoDB database, prefixed with `acc-`.
+  The `dbName` string is used as the name of the MongoDB database.
 You can use any name you like, but keep in mind that changing it later will NOT rename the database.
 Instead a new database will be created, together with a new enmeshed Identity.
 Even though the old database will still exist, the Connector will not be able to access the data until you change the `dbName` back to its original value.

   If you would like to use multiple Connectors with distinct Identities (one Identity per Connector) running on the same database, you have to specify a unique `dbName` for each of them.

   **Note:** If you are using the Connector in combintation with a FerretDB, you have to pay attention to the database name restrictions specified in the [FerretDB documentation](https://docs.ferretdb.io/diff/).
   {: .notice--warning}

-- **dbNamePrefix** `default: "acc-"`

-  The `dbNamePrefix` string is used as a prefix for the MongoDB database name.
-It will be **prepended** to the string configured by the `dbName` property.

-  If you don't want your database name to be prefixed, you can set this value to an empty string.

 ### infrastructure